bbauska/UC-Davis-JS-Basics/readme.md

 items the h3, the h4, the paragraph and the button.
 It only includes the paragraph if somebody types something in that field, but it includes the button and the button has an event listener on it.
-That will run a function that we haven\'t written yet, but it\'s there.
+That will run a function that we haven&apos;t written yet, but it&apos;s there.

-That\'s going to put all of those things on there.
+That&apos;s going to put all of those things on there.
 Now the next thing we need to do is take this card.
-We\'ve been building up this card body, so we need to take this whole card body and add it to the card because we added the image to the card.
+We&apos;ve been building up this card body, so we need to take this whole card body and add it to the card because we added the image to the card.
 We created the image, and we set its attribute, and we set its photo.
-Maybe we didn\'t add that to the card.
+Maybe we didn&apos;t add that to the card.
 We need to do that too, and then we created the card.
 We need to add the image to the card as well, but we need to add the card body to the card too.
-Since I forgot to add the image let\'s do that first.
-Here we\'ve got the image in place.
-In here we need to add card, append child image so that we\'ll put the image on the card.
+Since I forgot to add the image let&apos;s do that first.
+Here we&apos;ve got the image in place.
+In here we need to add card, append child image so that we&apos;ll put the image on the card.

 Down at the bottom here, we need to add append child card body, and then we just need to return card.
-That\'s going to take this card object or this piece of HTML that we\'ve created that has all this stuff in it and return it.
+That&apos;s going to take this card object or this piece of HTML that we&apos;ve created that has all this stuff in it and return it.
 This is a long function that makes all of these elements and returns that card which should be a big piece of HTML.
-Well not a very big piece of HTML, but a piece of HTML that\'s this card here, **div** class card and in it will have the image, either the signpost image or one that somebody entered a **div** called card body and an h3 and h4 possibly a paragraph if somebody typed one in and a button and then that gets added on there, and then it gets returned.
-Great, we\'ve got all of that in place.
-Let\'s save this, and I\'m going to pick it up in the next.
+Well not a very big piece of HTML, but a piece of HTML that&apos;s this card here, **div** class card and in it will have the image, either the signpost image or one that somebody entered a **div** called card body and an h3 and h4 possibly a paragraph if somebody typed one in and a button and then that gets added on there, and then it gets returned.
+Great, we&apos;ve got all of that in place.
+Let&apos;s save this, and I&apos;m going to pick it up in the next.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->